bigteamsciencelab/bigteamsciencelab.github.io/index.md

 	- logo and project placeholders follow it.
 --->

-The Stanford **Big Team Science (BiTS)** Lab was established in 2021 to facilitate conversations between members of large-scale collaborations (both at Stanford and beyond) and to advance the work done by these groups.
+The **Big Team Science (BiTS)** Lab was established in 2021 to facilitate conversations between members of large-scale collaborations and to advance the work done by these groups.

 ***